archtechx/tenancy/README.md

 ### With Docker

-If you have Docker installed, simply run `docker-compose exec test vendor/bin/phpunit -v`.
-If you need to run the tests multiple times during development, run `./test` to run the tests.
-This script runs `docker-compose up -d` and phpunit via the `test` container.
+If you have Docker installed, simply run `./test`.
 When you're done testing, run `docker-compose down` to shut down the containers.

 ### Without Docker